ogukei/smelter/README.md

 Simple web app interface builder in Rust.

-`smelter-ui` contains the core functionality. `smelter-webapp` is an example app that runs on web-sys with Webpack 5.
+The repository contains some Cargo workspace members. `smelter-ui` contains the core functionality. `smelter-reflux` is a Combine-like declarative event processing library. `smelter-webapp` is an example app that runs on web-sys with Webpack 5.

 ## Setup